akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 state but their execution.
 Communication with actors is not via method calls but by passing messages.
 While this difference seems to be minor, this is actually what allows us to break clean from the limitations of OOP when it comes to concurrency and remote communication.
 Don’t worry if this description feels too high level to fully grasp yet, in the next chapter we will explain actors in detail.
-For now, the important point that this is a model that handles concurrency and distribution at the fundamental level instead of ad hoc patched attempts to bring these features to OOP.
+For now, the important point is that this is a model that handles concurrency and distribution at the fundamental level instead of ad hoc patched attempts to bring these features to OOP.